beameio/beame-sdk/README.md

 # TestEnvironment
-To use tests from this repo, first run "npm install beame-provision-test"
+To use tests from this repo, first run "npm install @beameio/beame-api"

 All sequence is defined in runData.json file runData.template contains full sequence without additional parameters (all